secretgraph/secretgraph/README.md

 # TODO

--   move settings export dialog to only settings
+-   select certificates a private is encrypted for
+-   certificates for slot
 -   PushedArticle
 -   ChannelStore for push input and as foreign data safe
--   add config lockUrl for locking config save it in the config itself
+-   add config lockUrl for locking config (partly done) save it in the config itself
     maybe: allow it to be used as a start_url (for apple devices)
 -   split keys in signing/encrypting